Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Quantum Markov semigroups via group transference

 \subsection{The general situation}

 The two cases explored above are particular instances of convolution QMS as defined by Kossakowski in \cite{Kossakowski1972}.
-Such QMS were then entirely characterized by Kümmerer and Maassen in \cite{K-M4}, both in terms of their Lindbladian and as the QMS having an essentially commutative dilation.
+Such QMS were then entirely characterized by Kümmerer and Maassen in \cite{K-M4}, both in terms of their Lindblad generator and as the QMS having an essentially commutative dilation.
 We recall the first characterization.

 \begin{theorem}[Theorem 1.1.1 in \cite{K-M4}] Let $(T_t)_{t\geq0}$ be a QMS on $\Bcal(\Hcal)$.
 The two following assertions are equivalent. \begin{enumerate} \item There exists a weak$^*$-continuous convolution semigroup $(\rho_t)_{t\geq0}$ of probability measures on the group $\operatorname{Aut}\,(\Bcal(\Hcal))$ of automorphisms on $\Bcal(\Hcal)$ such that